tmj1432/HDB-Resale-Price-Predictor-Application/README.md

 Finally, the final model is being deployed on streamlit.io [Link to  streamlit web application](https://tmj1432-hdb-resale-price-predictor-application-app-5kd0gz.streamlit.app/)

-## Limitations & Future Works
+## Limitation & Future Work
-1) `Time:` as the years go by, HDB resale price may vary. <br>`Solution:`In order to combat this issue, we automate this whole process with an automated machine learning pipeline that automatically extracts data from [data.gov's HDB resale price API](https://data.gov.sg/dataset/resale-flat-prices) whenever it is updated as well as automatically model and deploy.
+`Time:` as the years go by, HDB resale price may vary. <br>`Solution:`In order to combat this issue, we automate this whole process with an automated machine learning pipeline that automatically extracts data from [data.gov's HDB resale price API](https://data.gov.sg/dataset/resale-flat-prices) whenever it is updated as well as automatically model and deploy.
-3) `Price:` due to inflation, the price of HDBs from 10 years ago may not be of equal value as the price of HDBs now.
-In o

 ## Conclusion
+In conclusion, we have managed to build and deploy a model that predicts HDB resale prices with a test RMSE of ~39600.